FrameworkComputer/EmbeddedController/docs/core_runtime.md

 HOOKS task loop (the *tick* duration is platform-defined and shorter than the second).

+For examples, of hooks and deferred functions, see the [`hooks` testcases].

 Note: be specially careful about priority inversions when accessing resources protected by a mutex (e.g. a shared I2C controller) in a deferred function.
 Indeed being the lowest priority task, it might be de-scheduled for long time